Spotlight on…Sackler School of Medicine New York State/American Program

 The trailblazing program — the first of its kind in Israel — gives students access to the very best that the renowned Sackler School of Medicine has to offer.
 Conducted entirely in English, it offers direct access to leading researchers and physicians, as well as to TAU’s numerous affiliated hospitals and medical centers.
 Students’ time is divided between preclinical and clinical studies in Israel and hospital rotations in the U.S., providing a well-rounded education grounded in two top-tier medical systems.

-And while the quality of education is on a par with the best the U.S. and Canada has to offer, Sackler’s American Program offers smaller class sizes and personalized attention that American schools can rarely match.
+While the quality of education is on a par with the best the U.S. and Canada has to offer, Sackler’s American Program offers smaller class sizes and personalized attention that American schools can rarely match.

 The proof of Sackler Medical School’s methods is evident in its graduates’ 95 percent success rate with United States Medical Licensing Examination.
 And the number of graduates who gain their first choice of American residency programs is equally impressive.